 As someone who works with search engine optimization every day I hear this question quite often, “my website isn’t ranking when I search for (insert keyword here) what do I do?”
 I understand why I’m being asked this question.
 It’s because businesses are relying on traffic from search engines to drive their business.
-But every time I hear this question I am reminded how fast SEO changes and how much help my clients need.
+But every time I hear this question I am reminded how fast SEO changes and how much help our clients need.

 Search Has Changed

 The first thing that we need to understand is that search engines have changed.
 The biggest change is that search is personalized.
 What you see in search results is tailored specifically to you.
 This isn’t new, Google started doing this in 2009.
 So the first flaw to asking me the question, “my website isn’t ranking when I search for (insert keyword here) what do I do?” is that you actually don’t really know where your site ranks for that keyword because that rank is different depending on who is doing the searching.
 Personalized search raises a lot of exciting possibilities and serious questions about privacy.
 Personalized search results isn’t the only change, but it’s probably the biggest one to understand when having a conversation about where your site ranks.

 Now that we know that rank is a metric that can’t be trusted for measuring your SEO success what do you do?